 Kratom | Portugal

-Kratom was included in the list of new psychoactive substances of the Portuguese Pharmaceutical Legislation, in the class “plants and their active constituents”, Ordinance 154/2013.
+Kratom was included in the list of new psychoactive substances of the Portuguese Pharmaceutical Legislation in 2013, in the class “plants and their active constituents”, through the Ordinance 154/2013.
 As use and possession are not criminalized, the penalties may affect especially sellers, which could have their business closed within the country.

 National Drug Strategy and Laws